Phil-Pfister/stu_mini_project/README.md

 ## License

-© 2023 edX Boot Camps LLC.
+© 2023 Phillip Pfister.
 Confidential and Proprietary.
 All Rights Reserved.

 ---